2026 Update: Hims' Medication Model Has Changed

 Choose Hims If...

-- ● You want month-to-month GLP-1 access with no upfront commitment and no program fee
+- You want month-to-month access with no upfront commitment and no program fee

 Choose Calibrate If...

-- ● You received prior authorization — best case cost (~$1,949/year) is competitive with Hims and Luma
+- You expect to receive prior authorization — best case cost is competitive with other flat-rate options

-- ● The program fee loss is financially acceptable even if insurance denies
+- The program fee is financially acceptable even if insurance denies coverage

 ★ Choose Luma Health If...

 This is the most important question to ask Calibrate before enrolling.
-The $1,649 program fee is paid upfront and covers coaching, labs, and curriculum — not the medication.
-If your insurance prior authorization for Wegovy or Zepbound is denied, you have paid the full $1,649 program fee but your medication is not covered.
+The program fee is paid and covers coaching, labs, and curriculum — not the medication.
+If your insurance prior authorization for Wegovy or Zepbound is denied, you have paid the program fee but your medication is not covered.
 Whether Calibrate offers partial refunds, alternative medication pathways, or different plan options when insurance fails to approve should be clarified explicitly in writing before you provide any payment.
-Ask specifically: "What is my recourse and what refund am I entitled to if insurance denies coverage for my GLP-1 medication?"

 No. Hims provides app-based tools — weight tracking, provider messaging, and educational content — but does not offer one-on-one health coaching or a structured behavioral curriculum.
-Calibrate's 1:1 coaching and 12-month behavioral program are genuine differentiators that Hims does not match.
+Calibrate's 1:1 coaching and structured behavioral program are genuine differentiators that Hims does not match.
 For patients who need that coaching layer and will consistently engage with it, Calibrate's premium may be justified.
-For patients who are self-directed and primarily need medication access, Hims (or Luma Health) provides the core clinical service without the coaching overhead.

 Calibrate's model is built around brand-name GLP-1 medications — primarily Wegovy (semaglutide) or Zepbound (tirzepatide) — obtained through insurance coordination.
 Calibrate's program fee covers the navigation and coaching infrastructure; the medication itself is dispensed through retail pharmacies at insurance copay rates.
-Calibrate does not primarily offer compounded GLP-1 alternatives.
-If insurance coverage is denied, patients would need to seek compounded alternatives (like Hims or Luma Health) separately.
-This is fundamentally different from Hims and Luma Health, which offer compounded semaglutide without insurance requirements.
+Calibrate does not offer compounded GLP-1 alternatives.
+If insurance coverage is denied, patients would need to seek compounded alternatives (like Luma Health) separately.

 Yes.
-Switching from Hims to Luma Health is clinically straightforward: complete the Luma Health intake while still on Hims medication, wait for VialsRX shipping confirmation, then cancel Hims.
+Switching from Hims to Luma Health is clinically straightforward: complete the Luma Health intake while still on your current medication, wait for VialsRX shipping confirmation, then cancel Hims.
 No titration restart is required.
-Switching from Calibrate requires reviewing your contract for any early termination obligations before canceling.
-The $1,649 program fee may not be refundable even if you leave early — confirm refund terms before initiating the switch.
+Switching from Calibrate requires reviewing your contract for any commitment obligations before canceling — confirm refund terms before initiating the switch.
 Once you begin Luma Health, continue at your current dose on your normal injection schedule.

 References